pablobd/ContinuousControl/README.md

 #### Solving the environment

-**First version: 1 agent.** The task is episodic, and in order to solve the environment, your agent must get an average score of +30 over 100 consecutive episodes.
+**First version: 1 agent.** The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

 **Second version: 20 identical copies of the agent.** The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
 In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Specifically,